Introduction to Permaculture

-The Blue Mountains Permaculture Institute will be running a Permaculture Design Course on Friday evenings and Saturdays, weekly from Friday 17 March to Saturday 13 May (excluding Easter).
+The Blue Mountains Permaculture Institute will be running a Permaculture Design Course on Friday evenings and Saturdays, weekly from Friday 2 February to Saturday 24 March.
+Permaculture is a regenerative systems design strategy for building environmental, social and economic resilience and to create a better future for everyone.
 This is a great opportunity for those who would like to take the time to fully absorb and integrate permaculture ethics, principles and design strategies, and offers a pathway to completing the internationally recognised course around other work or family commitments. (see curriculum below)

-Teachers will include Rosemary Morrow, Lis Bastian, Margie Crowther and others.
+Teachers will include Rosemary Morrow, Lis Bastian, and a team of other specialists in their field.

 This is an opportunity to work with teachers who have a diverse experience in urban, rural and international settings, as well as social permaculture, permaculture in business, and permaculture strategies for growing regional resilience at government level.

 Lis is the co-founder of the Blue Mountains Permaculture Institute and has been teaching with Rowe for the last decade.
 She has been an Al Gore trained Climate Ambassador, Climate Adaptation Officer for 17 Councils in Central NSW, lecturer in Environmental Management, and is the founder of The Big Fix, a NFP organisation focused on growing a collaborative solutions-focused culture, supported by a Solutions Media Service.
-After a long and varied career in arts and cultural development, it is the ‘design’ elements and the systems thinking approach of permaculture that appeals to her.
+After a long and varied career that has also included arts and cultural development (she has been CEO of Arts OutWest and Varuna, the Writers' House), it is the ‘design’ elements and the systems thinking approach of permaculture that most informs her social change work.

 DATES & TIMES: